semanticsgraz/Semantics-Graz/about_us.md

 ## Melanie Loitzl
-I am a student assistant at the university of Graz currently doing my bachelor’s degree in teacher training with the subjects German and English and finishing my bachelor’s degree in German philology/German studies.
-At the moment, I am working on a corpus study on the use of the definite articles with proper names.
+I am a student assistant at the university of Graz currently doing two bachelor’s degrees, namely one in teacher training with the subjects German and English and another one in German philology/German studies.
+At the moment, I am working on a corpus study together with Lea-Sophie and Prof. Onea where we investigate the use of definite articles with proper names in German.
+Additionally, I help conducting experiments for projects my other colleagues have, which I enjoy, too.
 As I am a student assistant, I am still discovering my topics of interest, but so far, I have noticed that I generally enjoy working on corpora and conducting experiments.

 <br clear="left"/>